Classic hike climbing from Shovi resort which provides nice views of Buba glacier.

 Classic hike climbing from Shovi resort onto the small ridge which provides nice views of Buba glacier.
 Actually, the actual glacier is a bit of a letdown since you are just kinda observing it from a distance, but the surrounding mountains are really impressive.
 Can be prolonged into 3-day trek which covers also Tbilisa glacier and the route to the Mamisoni pass.

 2023 landslide: On 3th August of 2023, Shovi resort was hit by a massive landslide which caused considerable damage on human lives and property.
 Lower part of the trail was taken as well.
-Due to it, as well as continuing rescue and repair works, trail might be off-limits for the rest of year 2023.
+Due to it, as well as to continuing rescue and repair works, the start of the route might be prone to some changes.

 Basically, it takes one whole day to hike to the glacier and back.